AlexCuadron/OpenHands/evaluation/benchmarks/aime2025/README_SINGLE_MESSAGE.md

 We've implemented a "Single Message Mode" that ensures all instructions are sent in a single user message.
 This is achieved through the following components:

-1. `single_message_prompt.py`: Provides a modified version of the `run_controller` function that ensures all instructions are sent in a single user message.
+1. `single_message_prompt.py`: Provides a modified version of the `run_controller` function that ensures all instructions are sent in a single user message and prevents any additional user messages.
 2. `agent_controller_patch.py`: Patches the `AgentController` class to ensure it properly handles our single message approach.
 3. Updates to `run_infer.py`: Modified to use our patched components.